-In working with IFS, clients will hear the term, and may experience states of what is called Self or Self energy.
+In working with IFS, clients will hear the term, and may experience states of what is called Self or Self energy (similar to the term 'essence' or 'being' or 'wiser self' or 'higher self' or 'oneness').
 In IFS, Self is seen as a state of being that all humans are at their core, although sometimes, parts get activated in a way that can make it hard to get the sense of Self that is there.
-When in a state of what IFS practitioners call Self energy, a person may feel calm, curious, confident, compassionate, courageous, patient, loving, clear, creative, and more.
+When in a state of what IFS practitioners call Self energy, a person may feel calm, curious, confident, compassionate, courageous, patient, loving, clear, creative, and light.

-Some therapists purely practice IFS as their therapeutic approach.
-At Valhalla Therapy you will receive a blended approach that is at its base humanistic and existential and is informed by systems theory, attachment science, transpersonal approaches, and internal family systems theory.
+As an existential-humanist therapist who is trained in Internal Family Systems (IFS) I use components of IFS often but not exclusively.
+I also draw from systems theory, attachment science, and transpersonal approaches.
 As a therapist, blending these approaches helps me provide therapy that is always moving between the internal (intrapsychic) and external (interpersonal/contextual/ environmental) systems that impact our well-being.
 The work we do in session addresses these internal and external systems in a way that is emotional and experiential in nature.
 As a co-collaborator with my clients, I use the approaches that best fit a client's level of comfort, and the specific needs of each therapeutic session.
-Some clients resonate most strongly with a predominantly IFS approach, others may like existential-humanist-based talk therapy; some clients like a strongly emotionally-focused approach, while others prefer mindfulness based therapy; some clients prefer a combination of these and several approaches.
-Within the client-therapist relationship, we continually monitor to ensure the approach stays consistent with each person’s needs.

 At Valhalla Therapy you can choose to work online on a secure platform or in-person in the Nelson BC counselling office.
 Choosing what works for you depends upon a variety of factors: your location, availability, comfort, technological support, and personal preferences.
 To discuss what works best for you, contact Valhalla Therapy for a free consult.